 In situations where these policies/practices are not applicable, it may become necessary for an individual to take action as a Whistleblower.

-This Policy applies to all employees, volunteers, residents, clients, vendors, contractors or others with knowledge of any suspected wrongdoing or unethical behavior related to the conduct of Anglicare’s business or staff.
+This Policy applies to all employees, contractors, volunteers, residents, clients and any other person with knowledge of any suspected wrongdoing or unethical behaviour related to the conduct of Anglicare’s business or staff.

 The reporting in good faith by an individual of misconduct that is within Anglicare’s ability to control.
 Reporting in good faith means the complainant has a reasonable and honest belief that the alleged misconduct occurred.